ultralytics/ultralytics/docs/en/guides/steps-of-a-cv-project.md

 - Setting Up the Environment: Configure the necessary infrastructure for your chosen deployment option, whether it's cloud-based (AWS, Google Cloud, Azure) or edge-based (local devices, IoT).

-- [Exporting the Model](../modes/export.md): Export your model to the appropriate format (e.g., ONNX, TensorRT, CoreML for YOLOv8) to ensure compatibility with your deployment platform.
+- **[Exporting the Model](../modes/export.md):** Export your model to the appropriate format (e.g., ONNX, TensorRT, CoreML for YOLOv8) to ensure compatibility with your deployment platform.

-- Deploying the Model: Deploy the model by setting up APIs or endpoints and integrating it with your application.
+- **Deploying the Model:** Deploy the model by setting up APIs or endpoints and integrating it with your application.

-- Ensuring Scalability: Implement load balancers, auto-scaling groups, and monitoring tools to manage resources and handle increasing data and user requests.
+- **Ensuring Scalability**: Implement load balancers, auto-scaling groups, and monitoring tools to manage resources and handle increasing data and user requests.

 ## Step 8: Monitoring, Maintenance, and Documentation